Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

     Click Install.
 When asked "Do you want to continue without workloads?", click on "Continue".

-  - At the end of the installation, skip the Sign in step.
+  - At the end of the installation, skip the "Sign in" step.

   - Then click on Start Visual Studio, click on Continue without code, and Exit.